christiansiegel/knitter/README.md

 While running the Sketch, a simulated result is shown in the window.

-## Console
+## Instructions

-The knitting order is printed to the console.
+The knitting order is printed to the console and saved to `instruction.txt`.

 ```
 String #1454 -> next pin: 84